September 15, 2017

-Cambridge, Mass., September 15, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that company scientists will present data from pre-clinical studies involving one of its oncology drug candidates, H3B-6527.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced that company scientists will present data from pre-clinical studies involving one of its oncology drug candidates, H3B-6527.
 This data was accepted as an oral presentation at the 2017 International Liver Cancer Association (ILCA) annual meeting taking place September 15-17, 2017 in Seoul, Republic of Korea.

 H3 Biomedicine’s oral presentation is scheduled at 3:30 p.m. on Friday September 15, in Grand Ballroom 1 & 2, Lobby Level.
 The presentation will overview H3B-6527, an orally bioavailable, highly selective and potent inhibitor of fibroblast growth factor receptor 4 (FGFR4), which is currently in an ongoing Phase I clinical study in advanced hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (IHCC).
 The presentation will be given by H3 scientist and lead author, Anand Selvaraj, Ph.D.

 “The data being presented at ILCA highlight the excellent progress H3’s scientists have made within this program and demonstrate that FGF19 expression is a predictive biomarker for response to H3B-6527 therapy in non-clinical studies,” said Markus Warmuth, M.D., President and CEO of H3 Biomedicine.
 “These results highlight the potential for FGFR4 inhibition with H3B-6527, and we are excited to continue with our research to determine if it may provide clinical benefit to patients who have been diagnosed with HCC and IHCC.”